 Yakima Ridge High Point

-Last month, I went through the lengthy process of getting a recreation card.
-So I wanted to come back again before it would soon expire.
-But this time, I only had to sign in and specify the zones for both places.
-Then we’re on our way.
+Happy New Year!
+Last month, I went through a lengthy process for a recreation card.
+So I wanted to come back before it would soon expire.
+This time, I only had to sign in and specify the zones for both places before entering.

-Later we drove 20 miles to get to the bottom of the hills.
+Soon, we drove 20 miles to the bottom of the hills.
 Yes, this area is enormous!
-Only this time, we couldn’t drive up to the ridge as we did on Hog Ranch Buttes.
+But this time, we couldn’t go up to the ridge in the car as we did on Hog Ranch Buttes.
 So we started walking from the main road.

 See more trip photos here.